peter-strom/elektronikprojekt/README.md

 #### Savöx SH-0257MG
 The 3-pole servo has built-in control and therefore requires only power and a pwm signal to change its position.
-The servo was controlled with a 240Hz pwm signal that came from a duty cycle of 1.5 ms.
+The servo was controlled with a 240Hz pwm signal that was based on a duty cycle of 1.5 ms.

 ## Drivetrain issues